TarsPHP/doc/en/README.md

 # Introduction

-TARS is a high-performance RPC development framework based on the name service and using the binary TARS protocol.
-At the same time, it supports an integrated operation management platform, and realizes the operation and maintenance semi-hosted service through scalable scheduling.
+TARS is a name based high-performance RPC framework using the TARS binary protocol.
+TARS achieved semi-autonomous operation by providing an operation platform which integrated service scheduling and monitoring.

-TARS itself has the following characteristics:
+Main benefits of TARS:

-* Multilingual: TARS supports multiple languages such as C ++ / JAVA / PHP / NodeJS;
+* Languages agnostic: C++ / JAVA / PHP / NodeJS / Go / Python etc.

-* Agile R & D: Through rapid service construction, automated code generation and continuous integration tools to ensure research and development efficiency;
-* High availability: TARS comes with service discovery, disaster tolerance and fault tolerance, intelligent scheduling and other features
+* High availability: provides service discovery, disaster tolerance, fault tolerance and intelligent scheduling.

-* Efficient operation: use TARS to achieve non-destructive business changes, three-dimensional monitoring and visual management of the service itself
+* Agile development: provides automated code generation,fast service build and continuous integration tools.

+* Highly efficient operation: support business non-destructive iteration,visual service management and multi-dimensional monitoring with TARS operation platform.

-After years of accumulation in Tencent, TARS has become a Linux Open Source Foundation project and continues to advance in the industry.
+TARS is one of Linux Open Source Foundation project now after years of iteration inside Tencent, and will continues to advance in the industry.

-TARS has been started and practiced by a number of companies, including but not limited to:
+Used By:
-* China Literature
+* china literature
-* Iflytek
+* iFLYTEK
-* Datang Mobile
+* DTmobile
-* Huya Live
+* huya.com
-* QiMing Information
+* qimingxinxi
-* Sinotrans
+* sinotrans
-* Essence Securities
+* essence securities
-* Guangdong Water Resources Department
+* water resources department of Guangdong province
-* Longtu game
+* longtugame
-* 51zhaoyou.com
+* 51zhaoyou
-* Shenzhen Reintion Tech
+* reintion
-* Beaver school
+* limixuexi
+and more